Is Sri Lanka a country you have wondered about visiting?

 Little Adam’s Peak is a vigorous hour’s walk to three peaks with views across the hill country valley.

 There are around 350 steps to the first peak.
-But for the next two peaks, you need to have a good pair of shoes to navigate up the rocky paths.
+But for the next two peaks, you need a good pair of shoes to navigate the rocky paths.

-A busy morning with more of Sri Lanka still to see; our next stop was Yala National Wildlife Park.
+It was a busy morning, and we still had more of Sri Lanka to see; our next stop was Yala National Wildlife Park.

 Book Yourself a Safari in Sri Lanka